0x7FFF/Hackintosh-Dell-15-G5587/README.md

 ```
 -bash-3.2# /Volumes/Installer_App/Install\ macOS\ Catalina.app/Contents/Resources/startosinstall --volume /Volumes/MacintoshHD
 ```
-9. After installation reboot into Clover and you'll see two macOS options, pick one that is not Install macOS and start configuring your macOS
+9. After installation reboot into Clover (FROM USB) and you'll see two macOS options, pick one that is not Install macOS and start configuring your macOS
+###### NOTE: MacOS boot option doesn't work you need to move Clover to SSD manually
+##### Moving Clover to the SSD
+0. Make a bootable USB with Ubuntu to use "Try Ubuntu"
+1. Download/Move EFI zip file and unzip (or move folder) to the temporary OS from the USB
+2. ```sudo mkdir /media/User/EFI```
+3. Mount EFI partition (/dev/sdb1) to the /media/User/EFI folder
+4. Replace EFI folder with the folder from the archive
+5. Fix (or create the boot option) which points to /EFI/BOOT/BOOTX64.EFI
 ##### Installing Windows
 ##### NOTE: Windows Install Utility can't install on a formatted partition with Disk Utility (even after deleting and creating partition by hand)
-0. Make a bootable USB with Ubuntu to use "Try Ubuntu"
+0. Use a bootable USB with Ubuntu from the previous section
 1. Open Apple Disk Utility and create a separate partition for Windows
 2. Boot into Ubuntu USB and install hfsprogs and hfsutils
 3. Open GParted and find an empty partition and format it into FAT32 (NTFS didn't work for me)